 For instructions on issuing a refund by using the Refund API, see Step 9: Request a refund in the Amazon Pay and Login with Amazon integration guide.

 To issue a refund from the Manage Transactions page in Seller Central:

 - Sign in to your account in Seller Central.

 - Click Orders, and then click Manage Transactions.

 - On the Manage Transactions page, locate the transaction for which you want to issue a refund.

-- In the Action column, choose Refund from the list of options (alternatively, you can click the Amazon Reference ID link for the applicable transaction; both actions will cause a Refund Payment dialog box to open, as described in Step 5).
+- In the Action column, choose Refund from the list of options (alternatively, you can click the Amazon Reference ID link for the applicable transaction, and then on the Details page that opens, click Refund; both actions will cause a Refund Payment dialog box to open, as described in Step 5).

 - In the Refund Payment dialog box, enter the Refund amount, and enter text in the optional Notes field.
 Any text that you enter will appear in the refund email that is sent to the buyer.

 - Click Review.
 A dialog box will open, asking you to confirm the refund.

 - A final dialog box will open, confirming the refund.
 Click Submit.